The Wild Atlantic Way

 To learn more about Ireland’s protected heritage sites click here.

-Near the Cliffs of Moher I love the Sea View House in Doolin and its owners Niall and Darr.
+Near the Cliffs of Moher, I love the Sea View House in Doolin and its owners Niall and Darr.
 This luxury B&B overlooks the Atlantic Ocean and is rich with comfort and Irish hospitality.
 This is the charming view from the balcony overlooking the tiny village of Doolin.
 It was so nice to rest here, exhausted from our adventurous journey, they treated us like family.
-And holy cow their beds are comfortable!
+And holy cows their beds are comfortable!

 Near Limerick, in Newmarket-on-Trent I felt like an absolute princess at Dromoland Castle Hotel!
 I kept thinking, “I wish I was staying longer, this place is amazing!”
 This five-star property is a real-life fairy tale.
 I’ll never forget this completely magical experience of elegance and luxury.
 A member of the exquisite Preferred Hotels & Resorts brand.

 Wild Atlantic Way, the Dingle Peninsula Co Kerry

 Much like Achill Island and the Burren, the Dingle Peninsula has a great deal of fairy legends that remain in the shadows of their dense population of archaeological sites.
-Dingle is one of those places where you can feel the echo of ancient Ireland in the sea sprayed air.
-Its sloping mountains, water-laced valleys, craggy sea-beaten cliffs and ancient ruins recall a much more tumultuous Ireland, one that gave a foundation for the very legends that we know and love today.
+Dingle is one of those places where you can feel the echo of ancient Ireland in the sea sprayed the air.
+Its sloping mountains, water-laced valleys, craggy sea-beaten cliffs, and ancient ruins recall a much more tumultuous Ireland, one that gave a foundation for the very legends that we know and love today.

 For a scenic tour of the best of the Dingle Peninsula get with John and Elaine of Dingle Coastline Tours.
 They are amazing and know the area well.
 Plus, now that they have met me, they know exactly what you’ll be looking for!